 Here’s everything Google announced today

-Google held a press conference today in San Francisco, where the company announced everything from new phones to crazy machine-learning powered wearable cameras.
+Google held a press conference today in San Francisco, where the company announced everything from new phones to crazy machine learning-powered wearable cameras.

 It was a flurry of news.
 Don’t have time to catch up with all of it?
-We get it — thats why we condensed it all down into one quick slideshow just focusing on the highlights.
+We get it — that’s why we condensed it all down into one quick slideshow just focusing on the highlights.

 Tap that right arrow to advance to the next slide, or, if you’re on mobile, just scroll.